liquidprompt/liquidprompt/docs/config.rst

 .. contents::
    :local:

-Almost every feature in Liquidprompt can be turned on or off using these config options.
-They can either be set before sourcing Liquidprompt (in ``.bashrc`` or ``.zshrc``), or set in a Liquidprompt config file.
+Almost every feature in Liquid Prompt can be turned on or off using these config options.
+They can either be set before sourcing Liquid Prompt (in ``.bashrc`` or ``.zshrc``), or set in a Liquid Prompt config file.

 .. note::
    Config variables set in a config file take precedence over variables set in the